Omnifinity/Unity-SteamVR-API/README.md

 Please contact us if you would like to know more.

  ### Emulating an Omnideck
 If you do not already own or have access to an Omnideck, you can emulate movement of a person walking on an Omnideck using a) the WASD keys on the keyboard or b) an XBOX 360 controller.

+If you press the "W" key the character will move along the +Z (forward) axis.

+If you press the "A" key the character will mgitkove along the -X (left) axis.

 ### Let us help you
 If you like to get help building support in your game or simulation for the Omnideck please contact us by visiting [http://omnifinity.se](http://omnifinity.se) and finding our contact details.